Skip to content

 How?
 When?

 Apply to redirect your mail on the Royal Mail website.
-Redirection for mail within the UK starts from £33.99.
-You can redirect your mail for 3, 6 or 12 months.
+You can redirect your mail in the UK for three, six or 12 months.
 The Royal Mail needs at least five working days’ notice to set up the redirection.
 But you can apply up to six months before the date of your move if you know your new address.

 Gas and electricity